 The bus-connections according to standard or market standard are available to test the respective bus-side.
 Optionally Deutschmann Add-on packages (bus-master simulation) are available.
 The board contains 32 bit input and 16 bit output, provided with one LED each.
 Different connectors allow an easy coupling to your processor.
 A hole matrix field with the most important signals (voltage, IOs) allows a customized hardware extension (e. g. to connect a D/A converter).

 13.5.2 Quick start

-For a transparent data exchange you will find example scripts for the respective Fieldus under "File->New" in the Protocol Developer.
+For a transparent data exchange you can load the file File -> New -> "LON_IC_Basisboard_UG62.dss" that is stored in the Protocol Developer.